Collaborative Neural Rendering using Anime Character Sheets: Experiments

-CoNR does not require the number of inference view $n$ to match the $m$ during training.
-Adding additional views during inference will enhance the quality of the generated images as shown in Figure \ref{fig:abl_inferviewcount}.
-As illustrated in~\ref{subsec:curse_commutative_law}, CoNR models the input character sheet as a dynamically-sized set so that it can leverage information distributed across all images without favoring the first $m$ inputs.
-This allows CoNR to scale seamlessly from image synthesis, when only a few shots of the character are given, to image interpolating when a lot of footage of a character are available.
-The example in Figure~\ref{fig:abl_inferviewcount} shows the behavior of CoNR when it does not have enough information to draw missing parts correctly during the inference.
-Even if very few reference image is provided, the target pose that finds a similar reference in the character sheets will be accurate, as expected.
-User can also iterate on the results and feed them back into CoNR to accelerate anime production.
+As shown in Figure \ref{fig:abl_inferviewcount}, CoNR can leverage information distributed across all images to produce better visual effects.
+This allows CoNR to scale from image synthesis, when only a few shots of the character are given, to image interpolating when a lot of shots are available.
+The example in Figure~\ref{fig:abl_inferviewcount} shows the behavior of CoNR when it does not have enough information to draw missing parts correctly.
+Even if very few reference images are provided, the target pose that is similar to some reference will be accurate.
+Furthermore, users may iterate on the results and feed them back into CoNR to accelerate anime production.